The Ultimate Guide to Tesla Autopilot

 What’s next for Tesla Autopilot?

 Tesla is constantly working on smaller, incremental updates to Autopilot.
-They are constantly collecting data from the fleet of Tesla vehicles on the road and using it to improve the behavior of the software.
+It is constantly collecting data from the fleet of Tesla vehicles on the road and using it to improve the behavior of the software.
 A recent example is how Autopilot was limited to the speed limit on city streets when Stop Sign and Traffic Light Control first released but is now allowed to drive at 5 miles per hour over the limit.

 Autosteer on City Streets should be the next (and maybe last) big feature release for Autopilot, though there is no firm date for it just yet.
+It’s currently in beta testing with a select group of Full Self-Driving purchasers who have successfully completed a safety testing period after requesting access.